Airport & Flights

 Our terms are set to ensure your trip is well organized and smoothly managed.
 Please remember that we work with several different hotels, villas, and private beach houses in El Salvador.
 Naturally, each property owner has different payment policies.
 Some locations have very strict cancellation terms while others are more flexible.
 One of the advantages of booking with Sunzal Surf Company, is gaining access to our great network.
 With nearly 12 years of business in the Playa El Tunco and Sunzal area, we have solid relationships with the hotels that we promote.

 We require a 14-day advance notice for cancellation with refund of deposit.
-We retain a $50 administrative fee for cancelled reservations that is applicable to any new reservation with us during the 12 month period starting with the date your booking was made.
+We retain a $75 administrative fee for cancelled reservations that may be applied to any new reservation with us during the 12 month period starting with the date your booking was made.
 Please contact us as soon as possible should you need to postpone or cancel your reservation.
 We are an extremely flexible company.
 We promise to find you the best deals and help you should any emergency cause you to postpone or cancel.
 We will work with you.

 Please Note: We work with hotels in remote areas of El Salvador, and not all are able to maintain real-time updated calendars online like what you may be used to back home.
 We work diligently to keep our calendar as up-to-date as possible, but there may be instances where our availability calendar may not reflect a recent reservation.
 Not to worry, we are connected with all the best options for hotels and villas on El Salvador’s Coastline, and we can help you to modify your reservation for an available location that suits your preferences.
 If we can’t find an alternate option that you approve, we will of course gladly refund your reservation 100%.
 Before booking flights or other non-refundable travel services, await a human confirmation from us directly letting you know that we have confirmed availability for your reservation.
 Our system will send you automatic confirmations, but please wait for that “human” contact before booking your flights.